 Route 66 truly was conceived as ‘America’s Main Street.’
 The boost to the local economy cannot be overstated.
 Formerly disconnected communities soon morphed into bustling towns, catering to motorists and tourists.

-The Depression and World War II
+What happened to it during The Depression and World War II?

 Without a doubt, the most important time in the romanticizing of the American West came during the 1930s and 1940s.
 The Dust Bowl, the period in the 1920s and early 1930s when windstorms and drought caused a removal of the topsoil across the West, meant that many farmers were unable to tend their land any further and moved to California in search of work.